mtimjones/7drl/README.md

 - [x]  Add A* pathfinding.

-- [ ]  In the stats section, show the direction of the closest animal and protector.
-(Stretch)

-- [ ]  Add support for mouse click detection (for projectiles).
-(Stretch)

 - [x]  Add a sling.
 The sling shoots for 8 spaces (can be extended with sling bonus items).

 - [x]  Add sling bonus system (90% range, 10% shot bonus).

-- [ ]  Think about weapons and effects.
-Need to indicate a weapon in status, text-effect when used, damage differences (area), weapon types.
-(Stretch)

-- [ ]  Add towers that emit enemies (near the exit).
-Towers can be destroyed.

-- [ ]  Add ncurses color.
-(Stretch)

 - [x]  Need to detect player death and end game.